 However, solar battery systems are expensive.
 If your utility has net metering, installing a solar battery may not be the most cost-effective way to reduce your electricity bill.

-However, if your area has lots of sun and frequent power outages (like Texas), it will be helpful to have a battery backup that can store energy for when you need it.
+However, if your area has lots of sun and frequent power outages (like Texas), it will be helpful to have a battery backup that can store energy when needed.

-The good news is that the cost of solar battery technology continues to decline.
+The good news is that solar battery technology costs continue to decline.
 Soon, solar batteries will be included with all solar energy systems as standard equipment.

 If you want to pair your solar panels with storage, be sure to speak with multiple reputable battery storage installers to ensure you receive the best installation at the best price.